Marklogic-retired/marklogic-data-hub/azure/flow-runner-function/README.md

 marklogic-data-hub-5.2.0-rc1.
 Once 5.2.0 is publicly available, we'll update this to use that and you won't need to be on the VPN.

+Then edit the following line in the pom.xml file.
+Provide a different name for the functionAppName:

+    <functionAppName>az-functions-20200227122602814</functionAppName>

 Then, build the uber jar for this Azure function (the jar will be in the ./target directory):

     mvn clean package